AlanU21/SpreadSight/README.md

 # Project Charter

-## Business background
+## Business Background

-* Who is the client, what business domain the client is in.
+* Credit Default Swaps are an insurance policy against a debtor's ability to repay a loan.
+They played a crucial role in the 2007-2008 Housing Market Crash as Hedge Fund Managers purchased trillions of dollars worth of Swaps against the Housing Market and reaped billions when the bubble burst.
-* What business problems are we trying to address?
+* In the 15 years since, modelling Credit Default Swap Indices has never been more crucial to forecast future credit events.

-## Scope
+## Project Scope
-* What data science solutions are we trying to build?
+* SpreadSight is a Time Series Forecasting model for the two major Credit Default Swap Indexes in the North American Market
-* What will we do?
+- CDX.NA.IG (Investment Grade)
-* How is it going to be consumed by the customer?
+- CDX.NA.HY (High Yield)

 ## Personnel
 * Who are on this project: